brendanhaines/brendanhaines.github.io/about.md

 The best way to contact me is via email at <brendan.haines@gmail.com> or <brendan.haines@colorado.edu>.

-You can also see some of my work at [GitHub](http://github.com/brendanhaines).
+You can also see some of my older work at [GitHub](http://github.com/brendanhaines).

 [profile-image]: {{base-url}}/assets/img/brendanhaines_profile.jpg